Antonius Cleveland: Return to Dallas (2019–2020)

 On July 25, 2019, Cleveland re-signed with the Dallas Mavericks on a two-way contract with the Texas Legends.
 He averaged 14.4 points and 7.3 rebounds for the G League Legends.

 Oklahoma City Blue (2021)

 On December 3, 2020, Cleveland signed with the Oklahoma City Thunder, but was waived the same day.
 He then joined the Thunder's G League affiliate, the Oklahoma City Blue.

 Illawarra Hawks (2021–2022)

 On August 2, 2021, Cleveland signed with the Illawarra Hawks in Australia for the 2021–22 NBL season.
 He was named the NBL Best Defensive Player.

-Adelaide 36ers and Hapoel Eilat (2022–present)
+Adelaide 36ers and Hapoel Eilat (2022–2023)

 On June 9, 2022, Cleveland signed a two-year deal with the Adelaide 36ers.
-He earned a second consecutive NBL Best Defensive Player Award in 2023.
+He earned a second consecutive NBL Best Defensive Player Award for the 2022–23 season.
+He parted ways with the 36ers after one season.

-On February 8, 2023, Cleveland signed with Hapoel Eilat of the Israeli Basketball Premier League for the 2023 NBL off-season.
+On February 8, 2023, Cleveland signed a short-term deal with Hapoel Eilat of the Israeli Basketball Premier League, with an eye to returning to the NBL in 2024.

+Maccabi Tel Aviv (2023–2024)

+On July 27, 2023, Cleveland signed a two-year deal with Maccabi Tel Aviv of the Israeli Basketball Premier League.
+He averaged 5.4 points and 1.7 rebounds per game during the 2023–24 season.
+On July 18, 2024, Maccabi Tel Aviv announced that Cleveland would not be returning for the 2024–25 season.